Diffusion Cocktail: Mixing Domain-Specific Diffusion Models for Diversified Image Generations: Experiments

 \subsection{Results on Generated Images}

-\textbf{Dataset and Model Source.} Utilizing Ditial for style transfer requires DM checkpoints with various style specializations.
-The GEMRec-18K~\citep{guo2023gemrec} dataset contains 18 thousand images generated by 200 text-to-image DMs fine-tuned on Stable Diffusion ~\citep{rombach2022sd}, where the DM checkpoints were collected from Civitai.
+\textbf{Dataset and Model Source.} Utilizing Ditial for style transfer requires DM checkpoints with various domain specializations.
+The GEMRec-18K~\cite{guo2023gemrec} dataset contains 18 thousand images generated by 200 text-to-image DMs fine-tuned on Stable Diffusion~\cite{rombach2022high}, where the DM checkpoints were collected from Civitai.
 Each DM generates 90 images, and the prompts are divided into 12 categories.
+We pick five DM checkpoints with distinctive style specialization (i.e., abstract, anime, fantasy, illustration, and photo-realistic) and perform any-to-any style transfer using the Ditail framework.
+We use the images $\{\mathcal{I}^{(1)}_i\}_{i=1:90}$ generated by one source DM $\theta^{(1)}$ as the content image and stylize it with another target DM $\theta^{(2)}$, resulting in $\{\mathcal{I}^{(1)\rightarrow(2)}_i\}_{i=1:90}$.